 In any case, we need to keep our heads about us.
 We need to be thinking clearly.
 These issues are matters of life and death.
 Given Russia’s stake in Syria, and how the events there fit into growing Western tensions with Russia, the circle of death could potentially widen to include all of us.

 To assume that Assad ordered the Douma attack is to assume that he is not merely a despot, but that he is a despot with a 41 IQ.
 This Assad is the same leader who managed to hold the Syrian capital during seven years of a brutal civil war.
-Yet he’s also enough of a moron to shoot himself in the foot, in broad daylight, with a double-barrel shotgun?
+Yet he’s also, to believe our media, enough of a moron to shoot himself in the foot, in broad daylight, with a double-barrel shotgun?
 Assad is on the verge of winning the war, and the biggest guns against him, those provided by the US, would soon have been gone.
 So he makes sure to do something that ensures the Americans won't actually pull out.

 In short, at this point it would be utter lunacy for Assad to call for such an attack.
 It's a fact must be kept front and center, as it is one that points to a larger truth many are missing, at least at the level of media discussion.
 Namely: Our rivals on the world stage may be treacherous, even evil, but they are not drooling morons.
 Russia is not ruled by idiots, nor is Syria.
 Had either state been run by morons, it would have been defeated or overthrown by now.